peschelgroup/LivestockCV/docs/source/Invert.rst

 Context:
 ~~~~~~~~

 After thresholding or grayscaling, you may find particular use in inverting the image.
 White values are black and black values are white.
 Gray pixel values are also inverted.

 Arguments:
 ~~~~~~~~
  * Requires a path to your image.
+ * Grayscaled image.
+Using a RGB image will be spooky!

 Code: